-- 3.14 No funds will be released in advance of the project being delivered; rather they will be released upon completion of the project or on a staged basis agreed at the point of allocation in line with project delivery phases.
+3.16 No funds will be released in advance of the project being delivered; rather they will be released upon completion of the project or on a staged basis agreed at the point of allocation

+- in line with project delivery phases.
 In exceptional circumstances, partial release of the funds at partial completion may be considered appropriate, for example where the project falls into distinct phases.
-Project leads must agree this in advance through the relevant officers. - 3.15 It is expected that projects will be delivered to the agreed timescale, and project leads are expected to make regular reports on progress, including notifying the CIL team of any expected delays to delivery.
-In particular towards the end of the delivery, project leads should make regular contact with the CIL team so that arrangements may be made for the timely release of funds. - 3.16 This continual review will also serve to identify and confirm projects which because of a change in circumstances will not be delivered.
+Project leads must agree this in advance through the relevant officers. - 3.17 It is expected that projects will be delivered to the agreed timescale, and project leads are expected to make regular reports on progress, including notifying the CIL team of any expected delays to delivery as set out in the spending agreement.
+In particular towards the end of the delivery, project leads should make regular contact with the CIL team so that arrangements may be made for the timely release of funds. - 3.18 This continual review will also serve to identify and confirm projects which because of a change in circumstances will not be delivered.
 Where a project will not be delivered, the agreed funds will be returned to the Strategic CIL fund for re-allocation.